MSC Southeast Policies and Procedures

 As required or permitted by law, the college will release personally identifiable information in an education record without consent as follows:

-- to college school officials who have been determined to have a legitimate educational interest in the records; Note: Southeast Technical has defined school official as: a person employed by the college in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel); a person or company with whom the college has contracted (such as an attorney, auditor, or collection agent); a trustee of Minnesota State Colleges and Universities; or a student serving on an official committee, or assisting another school official in performing his or her tasks.
+- to college school officials who have been determined to have a legitimate educational interest in the records; Note: MSC Southeast has defined school official as: a person employed by the college in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel); a person or company with whom the college has contracted (such as an attorney, auditor, or collection agent); a trustee of Minnesota State Colleges and Universities; or a student serving on an official committee, or assisting another school official in performing his or her tasks.
 A school official has a legitimate education interest if the official needs to review an education record in order to fulfill his or her official responsibilities.

 - to federal, state, or local officials or agencies authorized by law, including, but not limited to authorized representative of: the Comptroller General of the United States; the Attorney General of the United States; the Secretary of the United States Department of Education; or state and local educational authorities;